xaviertnc/tradedesk/PLAN.md

 [x] - Extract curl related functionality out of CapitecApiService 4.1. [x] - Created php/services/HttpClientService.php to encapsulate all cURL logic.
 4.2. [x] - Refactored CapitecApiService to use the new HttpClientService for all API requests.
-4..3. [x] - Updated api.php to inject the HttpClientService into the CapitecApiService.
+4.3. [x] - Updated api.php to inject the HttpClientService into the CapitecApiService.

-[ ] - Separate Front-end Code into Distinct Files:
+[x] - Separate Front-end Code into Distinct Files:
-5.1. [ ] - Create js/app.js and move all <script> content into it.
+5.1. [x] - Create js/app.js and move all <script> content into it.
-5.2. [ ] - Create css/style.css and move all <style> content into it.
+5.2. [x] - Create css/style.css and move all <style> content into it.
-5.3. [ ] - Update index.html to link to the new .js and .css files.
+5.3. [x] - Update index.html to link to the new .js and .css files.

 🎨 Phase 2: UI for Batch Trading (Trade Tab)
 This phase focuses on building the user interface that allows for the creation and execution of a trade batch.